exposit/katamoiran/_posts/2017-05-01-pythia-charts-in-calypso.md

 More minorly, in the "Structure" chapter, there's "scene purpose" and "scene type", part of a scriptwriting framework that I think is useful, when combined with scene keywords, to set just about any scene.

 That's all for now, though of course there's plenty of room for more!

+Oh, and bonus feature -- I added a chapter for "Optional Systems" and some rules for handling relationships.
+Which is a hint about what I'm working on now, haha.